hasanzaidi/doctors-rota-generator/README.md

-# doctors-rota-generator
+# medical-team-planner
-Command line application for generating a rota for doctors.
+Command line application for planning a schedule of shifts for a team of doctors.

 ## Run Application
 Run unit tests: